flynow10/FMPlayer/getting-started.md

 If all goes well, you should now be able to use and develop the project on your local machine.

 ---

-## Things to note

-When running the project locally, features that require aws will be disabled.
-This means that uploading songs will ONLY update the database.
-You will be required to manually add any actual song files to the static directory.